You sat down on the floor to cuddle your dog, hang with your kid or work in your garden. All was well until it was time to get up… but you couldn't.

 "This chronically hunched position and stagnant lifestyle causes our bodies to negatively adapt as we lose strength and mobility in key areas that make natural movement like getting up and down from the floor possible," he says.

 Fortunately, you can regain your ability to get up off the floor.
 It'll take a bit of practice, but it's definitely doable.
 The first step is determining the reason you can't get up from the floor.
 A good starting point is the list below.
-None of these are diagnoses, though, so you should see an appropriate healthcare professional if you need help with movement.
+None of these are diagnoses, though, so you should see an appropriate health care professional if you need help with movement.

-You Might: Lack Full-Body Strength
+1. You Could Use More Full-Body Strength

 Do you tend to "plop" when sitting down, whether on a chair, in your car or on the floor?
 Do you also find it tough to get up once you've sat down?
 If you answered yes to one or both of those questions, there might be a simple fix: strength training.